 Each prize is an opportunity to recognise academic historians who are making a significant contribution to excellence in undergraduate or postgraduate teaching and supervision.
-Each acknowledges that the continuing strength of history as a discipline depends on the enthusiasm, passion, and creativity of University teachers of History.
+The prizes acknowledge that the continuing strength of History as a discipline depends on the enthusiasm, passion, and creativity of university teachers of History.

 The Jinty Nelson Award for Inspirational Teaching and Supervision in History

-The prize marks Jinty Nelson’s outstanding contribution to the field in nurturing and training new generations of historians, through her own teaching and through her generosity in supporting and mentoring younger scholars.
+The prize marks Jinty Nelson’s outstanding contribution to the field in nurturing and training new generations of historians through her own teaching, and her generous support of younger scholars.

 One award of £1,000 will be made each year in July, usually to an individual historian.

 The Royal Historical Society Innovation in Teaching Award

 The Royal Historical Society Innovation in Teaching Award is focussed on excellence in teaching at either undergraduate or postgraduate level.

 Potential applicants may, for example, be individuals or groups of scholars working in collaboration, whose teaching has opened up the use of research materials by undergraduate or postgraduate students, or who have fostered new and original approaches to the discipline.
 Their achievements might include inspirational teaching, or the exemplary development of new teaching methods, modules, or degrees.
 It might also include those whose teaching of Undergraduate or Masters-level Historians has expanded to include engagement outside the classroom or the University.